IbrahimExe/PalmStation/README.md

 A small, Python & AI project that demonstrates **real-time gesture recognition** using Google's MediaPipe Hands and OpenCV to open webcams!

-> ⚠️ *This is a student project built to further learn data manipulation with NumPy & Pandas, practice and understand the how Artificial Intelligence actually works with neural networks (MLPs & CNNs), and how we can use Transfer Learning to edit models to better suit our final classes and needs.
+> ⚠️ *This is a student project built to further learn data manipulation with NumPy & Pandas, practice and understand how Artificial Intelligence actually works with neural networks (MLPs & CNNs), and how we can use Transfer Learning to edit models to better suit our final classes and needs.

 > The original model was trained in a Google Collab Notebook [Trained Collab Model Attempt](https://github.com/IbrahimExe/Kotlin_ToDoList_App), however, this build uses Google's pre-built MediaPipe model, while also allowing you, the user, to input and save your very own dataset!*